harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 There is quite a bit going on in these files, feel free to investigate to your heart's content.
 We are going on to bigger things.

-First, stop your server if it's running (Ctrl+C in the Visual Studio Code Terminal) and restart it (`npm start`).
+To validate your work, stop your server if it's running (Ctrl+C in the Visual Studio Code Terminal) and restart it (`npm start`).
 When you browse to [localhost:3000](http://localhost:3000), you should see something like the view below.

 ![Static data mocking up the user interface](/img/chrome_sxmi7gwakd.png "Static data mocking up the user interface")

-This data is static.
+This COVID-19 data is static.
 We added it inside the **home.pug** file.
 Next we will get real data from an API.

-Before we move on, let's commit our changes.
+It is time to preserve all of this hard work.
 Navigate to the root directory of your project (see above, Housekeeping: Versioning Our Code).

 ```
 git add .
 git commit -m "Static files mocking up our COVID-19 data"
 ```

-## Setting the Stage for Real Data
+## Getting Ready for Real Data

 Open the **routes.js** file and replace the Home Page Route with this code.